 Holding: 0 Kindred Group plc SDR and 33,290 performance share rights.
+The Chief Executive Officer is responsible for the Group's day-to-day management, together with the Executive Committee.
 The mentioned Swedish Depositary Receipt holdings include personal holdings and family holdings as at 26 February 2021.